rmuit/PracticalAfas/README.md

 #### Connection::getData() function parameters

 The getData() function is created with the assumption that most callers want to call GetConnectors, optionally with filters, so this is made easy.
-(It was also created at a time that REST and skip/take arguments did not exist yet, which has influenced its signature - which is by now a bit confusing.)
+All other ways to call this are, admittedly, convoluted and somewhat confusing.

 **First and second parameter:** (often) the GetConnector name and optional filters.